cardano-foundation/developer-portal/docs/cardano-integration/installing-cardano-node.md

 sudo make install
 ```

 Then we will add the following environment variables to your shell profile.
-E.G `.zshrc` or `.bashrc` depending on what shell application you are using.
+E.G `~/.zshrc` or `~/.bashrc` depending on what shell application you are using.
 Add the following to the bottom of your shell profile/config file.
+This is so that the compiler can be aware that `libsodium` is installed on your system.

 ```bash
 export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"
 export PKG_CONFIG_PATH="/usr/local/lib/pkgconfig:$PKG_CONFIG_PATH"
 ```

-Once saved, we will then reload your shell profile to load the new variables.
-We can do that by typing `source ~/.bashrc` or `source ~/.zshrc`.
+Once saved, we will then reload your shell profile to use the new variables.
+We can do that by typing `source ~/.bashrc` or `source ~/.zshrc` (***depending on the shell application that you use***).

 Now we are ready to download, compile and install `cardano-node` and `cardano-cli`.
 But first, we have to make sure we are back at the root of our working directory: